millern/restfulgoose/README.md

       path: robotFactory,
       options: {
         sortBy: '-name' //sort by name in descending order
-        selectFields: ['name', 'favorite_law']  //only return these fields }
+        selectFields: ['name', 'speed']  //only return these fields }
     }
   }